 Universal Life vs. Term Life Insurance

 Term life insurance is the simplest, purest form of life insurance.
 In exchange for premium payments, the insurer promises to pay a certain death benefit to your family upon your death.
-As the name suggests, term life insurance lasts for a limited period.
-The death benefit and premiums stay the same throughout the term, and there’s no investment component build into the policy.
-Among all life insurance products, term life insurance is often the most affordable.
+As the name suggests, term life lasts for a limited period.
+The benefit and premiums stay the same throughout the term, and there’s no investment component build into the policy.
+Among all life insurance products, term life is often the most affordable.

 Similarities between universal life insurance and term life insurance: